oasci/metalflare/docs/source/sop.md

 - Indents shall be two spaces;
 - Use [MyST-flavored](https://myst-parser.readthedocs.io/en/latest/) formatting.

-Each Markdown file should have a `toctree` at the bottom that allows our website framework to find it.
+Each Markdown file should have a `toctree` at the bottom that allows our docs framework to find it.
 For example, the `index.md` page has

 ````markdown
 ```{toctree}
 :hidden:

-website/source/environment
+docs/source/environment
 01-management/README
 02-methods/README
 03-data/README